College of Richard Collyer: Grammar school

 Collyer's ceased to accept boarders in 1935, and the dormitories were converted into much-needed library and common-room space.
-Plans for adding a gymnasium and other facilities were abandoned in 1939, when the school accepted evacuees from the Mercers’ School in London, and pupil numbers soared to over 400 in three streams.
-(The accommodation crisis was solved by building hutted classrooms, but numbers continued to rise because of the post-war ‘baby boom’, and the huts were not demolished until the 1980s.)
+Plans for adding a gymnasium and other facilities were abandoned in 1939, when the school accepted evacuees from the Mercers' School in London, and pupil numbers soared to over 400 in three streams.
+(The accommodation crisis was solved by building hutted classrooms, but numbers continued to rise because of the post-war 'baby boom', and the huts were not demolished until the 1980s.)
 In 1944 it became a voluntary-aided grammar school, and its education was again made available free to the scholars.
 In the 1950s it had around 500 pupils, rising slowly to over 600 during the 1960s.

 In the early 1960s an Old Collyerian (OC), Dr. William W. Duckering (1861–1945) bequeathed £22,000 to the school "for its general purposes".
-The bequest paid for a new laboratory block, gymnasium and changing rooms in 1961, and an assembly and dining hall with theatrical stage facilities, modern kitchens attached, and a ‘Small Upper Hall’ above the new foyer, all completed in 1963.
-The new hall was named the ‘Duckering Hall’, and the smaller hall the ‘Duckering Room’.
+The bequest paid for a new laboratory block, gymnasium and changing rooms in 1961, and an assembly and dining hall with theatrical stage facilities, modern kitchens attached, and a 'Small Upper Hall' above the new foyer, all completed in 1963.
+The new hall was named the 'Duckering Hall', and the smaller hall the 'Duckering Room'.
 (The final phase of building work, to be a new classroom block replacing the World War Two emergency wooden huts, was never undertaken.)
 Between 1960 and 1963 the playing fields were also extended, levelled, and new sports facilities were added.
 In 1964 a headmaster's house was built on the site, replacing the accommodation that was originally included in the 1892 school block.

 In the 1960s the then headmaster, Douglas Coulson, left to take up the position of headmaster at Queen Elizabeth School, Blackburn.

 Sixth form college

 It started its transition to become a voluntary-aided sixth form college in 1976.
 The other three state secondary schools in Horsham (Forest Boys, Forest Girls and Horsham High School for Girls) became comprehensives.
 Collyer's had taken its last first form intake in the previous September, and started to expand its sixth form.
 Initially this was done by taking students from the two existing secondary moderns to do O-levels, and girls from Horsham High School who wanted to study A-level choices that were not offered by their previous school.

 In the early 2000s, annual reports from the Office for Standards in Education (OFSTED) have deemed the school outstanding.
-On the strength of a recent OFSTED Grade One for Science provision, the college was awarded ‘Beacon Status’ for Science in 2005 by the Department for Education and Skills.
+Following the 2021 inspection the 2022 report dropped the headline rating to 'Good'.
+On the strength of a recent OFSTED Grade One for Science provision, the college was awarded 'Beacon Status' for Science in 2005 by the Department for Education and Skills.
 In the same year, it achieved the status of Centre of Vocational Excellence (CoVE) for sport and recreation.
 A new £2 million, three storey Learning Resources Centre was unveiled during this period.
 In 2006 work began to extend the Sports Hall, or Cowley Building, to provide more teaching and social space.